 The Good and the Bad of Motorcycle Rain Suits

 The main benefit of motorcycle rain suits is that when riding (especially when touring) these will really shield you from the elements.
 We often think our road leathers will “do the trick” but those will last less time than you think as protection from the rain.
-Getting wet while riding your motorcycle in the rain can lead to distractions like being cold, puddles in your boots, wet pants, rain down your neck – it’s a drag.
-Even if it is a pain to pack and bring a rain suit with you when you ride on a day that starts out with the scorching heat of the sun, you should always be ready.
-The weather is so unpredictable, and it pays to be always ready.
+Distractions like being cold, puddles in your boots, wet pants, rain down your neck can lead to lack of focus.
+That’s dangerous.
+Even on a day that starts out sunny, it’s good to pack a rain suit with you.
+Weather is unpredictable and it pays to be always ready.

 One-piece motorcycle rain gear can be very bulky.
-Most often, it will take some time to get a one-piece suit on, and you probably need to stop and look for dry cover where you can put your rain suit on (and highway underpasses do make good shelters).
+To put on a one-piece suit often takes more time.
+To do so on the road, you probably need to stop and look for dry cover where you can put your rain suit on.
+Highway underpasses do make good shelters.
 When the jacket part or the pants part suddenly rips, you need to replace the entire suit unless you find an excellent tailor who can mend the suit for you, hopefully at a price less than buying a new suit.

-However, if peak protection is what you are after, then a one-piece suit can best shield your body from the rain.
-One-piece suits don’t have a seam break between jacket and pants and most often is cut tight to your body so it does not “flap” so much during the ride.
-The onesie can offer the best protection because your midriff isn’t exposed and you don’t need to worry about the jacket lifting-up your back as you ride.
+However, if you are after peak protection, then a one-piece suit will be the best motorcycle rain suit.
+It will most shield your body from the rain.
+There is no seam-break between jacket and pants in a one-piece motorcycle rain suit.
+Too, the suits are often cut tighter to your body so the jacket does not “flap” while riding.
+The onesie offers the best protection – your midriff isn’t exposed and the jacket won’t lift-up your back as you ride.
 It is more comfortable to ride wearing the one-piece suit and it can provide a great fit.

-Two-piece rain suits for riders offer less protection than the one-piece as your jacket can ride-up your back, exposing a part of your body that you want to shield from the rain.
+Two-piece rain suits for riders offer less protection than the one-piece simply because they can separate.
+In a crash, the jacket can ride-up your back, exposing your body.
 Newer models often have extra long tails to avoid this.
 Some people find the lower parts of a jacket flapping in the wind too annoying and irritating to ride comfortably.
-But, a jacket and pants combination, or the two-piece rain gear, can be packed without so much fuss and the rain suit is not as bulky as compared to one-piece.
+But, you can easily pack a jacket and pants combination with less bulk compared to a one-piece.
 You can easily replace the pants or jacket in case one is damaged.
 It is easy to slip on the jacket and pull up the pants if caught in a sudden rain.
-And many of today’s jackets are multipurpose – being all-around good in any weather and allowing you to just carry rain pants as the extra accessory.
+And many of today’s jackets are multipurpose – good in any weather.

-Know that the best motorcycle rain suits in the market are the ones that can fully protect and safeguard you from the rain, first and foremost.
+Know that the best motorcycle rain suit is the one that can fully protect and safeguard you from the rain.
 Safety must always come first before fashion (although most rain gear today are stylish).

 But you must have a suit as part of your gear.
 Being a frequent rider, you are destined to get caught in the rain.
-Don’t let a good day be spoiled because of a little rain.
+Don’t let a little rain spoil a good day.
 Buy a one-piece or two-piece rain suit, pack it, and wear it when you need to.